GreatCoder/forkThis/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Thanks to Ms. Nicole for her amazing course!